Animal Crossing: New Horizons Remains in First on the French Charts

-Mario Kart 8 Deluxe (NS) is up one spot to take second place and Ring Fit Adventure (NS) is up two spots to take third place.
-Ghost of Tsushima (PS4) has fallen from second to fourth place.
-Paper Mario: The Origami King (NS) drops from fourth to fifth place.
+Mario Kart 8 Deluxe (NS) and Ring Fit Adventure (NS) remain in second and third, respectively.
+51 Worldwide Games (NS) re-enters the top five in fourth place.
+Ghost of Tsushima (PS4) has fallen from fourth to fifth place.

 Top sellers per system were as follows: